ryouchinsa/ryouchinsa.github.io/edit/README.md

 For the first keypoints object, you have to press an enter key to finish drawing, change keypoints names, and add edges.

 View menus.
-- View menu -> "Hide keypoints names" to hide keypoints names.
+- "Hide keypoints names" to hide keypoints names.
-- View menu -> "Show boxes on keypoints" to show and edit the bounding box.
+- "Show boxes on keypoints" to show and edit the bounding box.

 ![keypoints](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/d7a314e4-93de-4c49-acde-0ced5833edd0)